williamtheodoruswijaya/williamtheodoruswijaya/README.md

 </p>

 ### About Me:
-- 🌱 I’m currently learning **Machine Learning** such as **Ensemble Learning, Natural Language Processing, and Time Series**.
+- 🌱 I’m currently learning **Deep Learning** such as **Transformer Architecture, Attention Mechanism, and Residual Network**.
-- 💬 Ask me about **Python, Neural Networks, TensorFlow**.
+- 💬 Ask me about **System Design and Exploratory Data Analysis**.
-- ⚡ Fun fact: **Recently, I learned about Design Thinking and Ideation such as Emphaty, Defining Problems, Ideate, Prototyping, and Testing**.
+- ⚡ Fun fact: **Recently, I learned about Design Pattern and Common Software Architecture**.
-- 👨‍💻 Most of my projects focus on **Machine Learning and Software Development**.
+- 👨‍💻 Most of my projects focus on **AI & Software Development**.
 - 🎓 I am an Undergraduate Computer Science student at **BINUS University**.

 ## 🚀 Projects Highlights: